influxdata/influxdb/README.md

 ./target/debug/influxdb_iox run all-in-one
 ```

-By default the server will start an HTTP server on port `8080` and a gRPC server on port `8082`.
+By default this runs an "all-in-one" server with HTTP server on port `8080`,  router gRPC server on port `8081` and querier gRPC server on port `8082`.
+When the server is stopped all data lost.

 #### Local persistence mode